patroni/patroni/docs/SETTINGS.rst

     -  **loop\_wait**: the number of seconds the loop will sleep.
 Default value: 10
     -  **ttl**: the TTL to acquire the leader lock.
 Think of it as the length of time before initiation of the automatic failover process.
 Default value: 30
     -  **maximum\_lag\_on\_failover**: the maximum bytes a follower may lag to be able to participate in leader election.
+    -  **synchronous\_mode**: turns on synchronous replication mode.
+In this mode a replica will be chosen as synchronous and only the latest leader and synchronous replica are able to participate in leader election.
+Synchronous mode makes sure that succesfully committed transactions will not be lost at failover, at the cost of losing availability for writes when Patroni cannot ensure transaction durability.
+See `replication modes documentation <https://github.com/zalando/patroni/blob/master/docs/replication_modes.rst>`__ for details.
     -  **postgresql**:
         -  **use\_pg\_rewind**:whether or not to use pg_rewind
         -  **use\_slots**: whether or not to use replication_slots.
 Must be False for PostgreSQL 9.3.
 You should comment out max_replication_slots before it becomes ineligible for leader status.